matthewyang204/dproc/README.md

 - `gcc`, `clang`, or some other C99-compliant C compiler
 - `ar` (usually comes with `binutils`, or more rarely, `coreutils`)

-Additionally, if building the GUI program:
-- `python` 3.6 or later
-- A `python-is-python3` package that links the `python` command to `python3` or anything else that does the same
-- the contents of `requirements.txt` installed in a fresh `venv` or directly in your python installation, noting that `pyinstaller` should be in PATH

 To build:
 1. Download the latest xzipped src tarball and unpack it, or clone the repo, and then `cd` into the resulting folder
 2. Run `./configure`.
 3. Run `make`.
 Alternatively, to make it run a specified number of jobs, run `make -j{yournumberofjobs}`.
 Replace `{yournumberofjobs}` with the number of jobs you want to run.
 You can also specify your build target in the `BUILDTARGET` variable (optional) via `make BUILDTAGET={yourtarget}`, replacing `{yourtarget}` with your target, such as `x86_64-apple-darwin`.
 You can also specify the linker with `make BUILDLINKER={yourlinker}`, where `{yourlinker}` is your linker.
 These options can all be combined or used separately, and they are both completely optional.

-To build the GUI:
-Simply re-run the configure script with `--enable-gui` (but no need to build the entire program again) and then run `make build-gui` to build the GUI.
-It will automatically be installed under `dproc-gui` in the prefix of your choice.

 # Installing
 Requirements: